-Federal employees have several new leave entitlements, including up to five (5) days of personal leave and up to five (5) days of bereavement leave—three ((3) three of which are paid for both leave.
+Federal employees have several new leave entitlements under the changes to the Canada Labour Code, including up to five (5) days of personal leave and up to five (5) days of bereavement leave—three ((3) three of which are paid for both leave.
 Federal employees also have up to seventeen (17) weeks of medical leave.

 Federal employees dealing with domestic abuse are now entitled to up to ten (10) days of domestic violence leave, five (5) of which are paid.
 Federal Aboriginal employees who have worked at least three (3) months are entitled to up to five (5) days of unpaid leave per year for traditional Aboriginal practices, such as hunting, fishing, or harvesting.

 Federal employees may now postpone or interrupt their vacation if they are eligible for some other leave, and can substitute another day for any public holiday.
 Lastly, after five (5) years, federal employees are entitled to three (3) weeks paid vacation per year; after ten (10) years, they are entitled to four (4) weeks.

 Service Length Requirements

 Several changes have been made to the length of service required to be eligible for certain benefits.
 As of now, there is no minimum service period before employees are eligible for leaves such as maternity or parental leave, medical leave, critical illness leave, or any leave related to the death or disappearance of a child.

 In the wake of the new regulations and the changes to the Canada Labour Code , make sure you understand your rights and obligations.

 If you are an employer looking to ensure compliance with the new regulations, or an employee seeking to clarify your new entitlements, our team of experienced employment and human rights lawyers are happy to help.